Shark Vertex Pro Lightweight Review

 Crevice

 We performed our tough crevice test by placing sand inside bamboo slats to see how much it could suck up without its brush roller being able to hit the embedded sand.
-We utilize this test to show us how well a vacuum can handle more stringent conditions, like grouted tiles or intersections.
+This test shows us how well a vacuum can handle more stringent conditions, like grouted tiles or intersections.

-This vacuum made a valiant effort since it doesn't have the strongest suction power, sucking up 85% of all sand we place down.
-We could see it picking up little by little, so if you do have a pesky area, it just may take a few extra passes.
+This vacuum made a valiant effort despite having a weak suction power.
+It collected 85% of the sand I placed down.
+I could see it picking up sand little by little, so if you have a pesky area, it may take a few extra passes, but it can eventually complete the job.

 Edges

-As for vacuuming close to the edges of walls, we tested head-on and parallel to see how close it could get while still cleaning effectively, using coffee grounds for this part of the test.
-Vacuuming parallel to the wall proved to be the most effective method with this model, as it managed to pick up all visible coffee grounds.
+We assess edge-cleaning performance by testing the vacuum both head-on and parallel to walls, determining how effectively it cleans while reaching as close as possible to the baseboards lining our in-house testing facility.
+Vacuuming parallel to the wall proved to be the most effective method, as it managed to pick up all visible coffee grounds.
 Vacuuming head-on was not as effective, leaving some grounds behind.
 This was a great performance, and its parallel prowess will be handy if you have long hallways in your home.

 Pet Hair